 On that first year-1976, Wesley College invited four surrounding schools to come and perform and the first Adjudicator was the Head of the R.T.E.
 Sports Department!

 This happy evening was repeated annually, and, over time it has developed into a tremendous full-scale weekend festival.
-It now involves pupils from all over Ireland making music in an atmosphere of friendly competitiveness.
+Over one hundred schools now compete in the festival each year with in excess of three thousand students taking part.